Home

 Yellow area would have been the city walls in the time of Nehemiah.

-Herod rebuilt this wall and also built a wall around the New City (in green).
+Herod rebuilt this wall and also built a wall around the North quarter of the city (in green).

-Later Herod Agrippa I built a third city wall increasing the size of the City of Jerusalem. (purple) At this time he connected his new city wall to the pre-existing temple mount wall, further fortifying the Mount area.
+Later Herod Agrippa I built a third city wall increasing the size of the City of Jerusalem, including the suburbs and Bezetha hill (New City) in purple.
+At this time he connected his new city wall to the pre-existing temple mount wall, further fortifying the Mount area.
 That explains why there is no northern wall of the Temple mount we see today.